Mu Crucis

-Mu Crucis, Latinized from μ Crucis, is the seventh-brightest star in the constellation Crux commonly known as the Southern Cross. μ Crucis is a wide double star of spectral class B stars, magnitude 4.0 and 5.2 respectively.
+Mu Crucis is a double star in the southern constellation of Crux, which is commonly known as the Southern Cross.
+Its name is a Bayer designation that is Latinized from μ Crucis and abbreviated Mu Cru or μ Cru. μ Crucis is a wide pair of spectral class B stars, magnitude 4.0 and 5.2 respectively, forming the seventh-brightest star in the constellation.
 They lie about 370 light-years away, and both stars are likely physically attached.
 The brighter component is known as μ^{1} Crucis or μ Crucis A, while the fainter is μ^{2} Crucis or μ Crucis B.

 μ^{1} Crucis is the brighter of the two stars with an apparent magnitude of 4.0.
 It is a hot massive main sequence or subgiant star, over a thousand times as luminous as the sun.

 μ^{2} Crucis is the fainter of the pair.
 Its apparent magnitude is 5.2 and it is a Be star, a star spinning so quickly that it has ejected a disc of material that creates emission lines in its spectrum.
 The disc is inclined at 36° to our line of sight.